 Genome 540 Homework Assignment 5

-Write a program that does the following, for the DNA sequence of the first contig of Armadillidium vulgare (the common pillbug).
+Write a program that does the following, for the DNA sequence of chromosome 27 of Gallus gallus (the red junglefowl/chicken).
 (At the bottom of this page there are links to two other sequences, and their results, which you can use to test your program.)

 Your output should conform to the template used in the examples - further details are provided below.